Country Star Naomi Judd Dead at 76 - E! Online

 The country music world has lost an icon.

 Naomi Judd, part of the Grammy-winning duo The Judds, has died.
 She was 76.
-Her daughters Wynonna Judd—her singing partner, and actress Ashley Judd announced her death on April 30.
+Her daughters Wynonna Judd, 57—her singing partner, and actress Ashley Judd, 54, announced her death on April 30.

 "Today we sisters experienced a tragedy.
 We lost our beautiful mother to the disease of mental illness," read the siblings' statement, which was posted on Ashley's social media.
 "We are shattered.
 We are navigating profound grief and know that as we loved her, she was loved by her public.
 We are in unknown territory."